patricoferris/ni-forests/src/js/text/3_new.md

    In fact I dispatched my parents to plant some of them.
- - The Woodland Trust's ongoing work to include important environmental policies in the agenda for the Northern Irish government including: planting more native tress, restoring all ancient and long-established woodland, promoting *locally-sourced* trees over imported ones and improving access to green spaces.
+ - The Woodland Trust's ongoing work to include important environmental policies in the agenda for the Northern Irish government including: planting more native tress, restoring all ancient and long-established woodland, promoting *locally sourced* trees over imported ones and improving access to green spaces.
 For more details [visit their site](https://www.woodlandtrust.org.uk/about-us/where-we-work/northern-ireland/ni-manifesto/).

-Access to green space is incredibly important.
+Access to green space is incredibly important, the pandemic has exacerbated this for many.
 The [NHS Forest](https://nhsforest.org/) project is evidence of this:

 > The NHS Forest works with healthcare professionals and organisations to make green spaces available for health purposes.
 We carry out practical work on the empirical links between health and the environment.